cristicbz/rust-doom/README.md

 Rust Doom
 =========

 A little Doom 1 & 2 Renderer written in [Rust](https://github.com/rust-lang/rust).
 I wanted to learn the language and was inspired by Notch's [Dart Doom renderer](https://github.com/xNotch/Dark), who is using his project to learn Dart better.
-Mostly it's a fun little project, but I will take PR-s to do with compatibility issues and the like.
+That said, pull requests are most welcome!

 The code is mostly based on the endlessly useful [Doom Wiki](http://doomwiki.org) and the [Unofficial Doom Specs](http://aiforge.net/test/wadview/dmspec16.txt).
 It is **not** a port of the original Doom C source code into Rust; I'm doing my best to make the code as idiomatic as possible and have not looked at the original in a long time.